santhosh-patchigolla/ansible/README.md

 this is used if our infrastructure is dynaimic so that our inventry file is not update that time we can use the ansible push

 Ansible pull
-this is used if our infra is static and dont to much changes in the Inventry file
+this is used if our infra is static and dont to much changes in the Inventry file (like if our infra is scales up or scales down)